longbach2811/Machine-Learning-Model/README.md

 ### Description:
 * Class implement Linear Regression with one variable
 * Calculate weights and biases
-* Visualize all pont of data and draw linear line to classify
+* Visualize all point of data and draw linear line to classify
 * Loss function calculate error

 ## Logistic Regression